What’s Love Got To Do With It?

 They’ll feel desired and an integral part of your life.

 Now while a lot of readers might suggest passion has nothing to do with love, they’d be right.

-We love our pets, our kids and our friends.
-It’s unlikely any of us feel comfortable in rolling in passion when it comes to these people.
+We love our pets, our kids, and our friends.
+It’s unlikely any of us feel comfortable rolling in passion when it comes to these people.

 When it comes to our life partner though, I’m going to tell you now that passion most definitely has to be a core and integral component to that relationship.

-Your partnership or marriage needs love, it needs lust, it needs passion, it needs communication and most of all, it needs both partners to play an active role in keeping all those areas front of mind and active.
+Your partnership or marriage needs love, it needs lust, it needs passion, it needs communication, and most of all, it needs both partners to play an active role in keeping all those areas front of mind and action.

 Speak Your Mind, With Your Opinion